peytoncordero/DRI25/command-line.md

 - Pipes let you work on multiple files at the same time.
 </Quiz>

-__5. What command do you run if you are trying to identify where in the filesystem you are currently located/working?
-(Select all that apply)__
+5. What command do you run if you are trying to identify where in the filesystem you are currently located/working?
+(Select all that apply)

 <Quiz>
 - `$ pwd`*
 - `$ ls`